 Closing things out, the Customer Engagement track looks like gold from a general branding perspective, but one session stands out as connecting with one of our core concerns at Fit Analytics – Recycling, Rebranded: A Discussion on Shopper Demand for Retail Sustainability.

 While driving bottom line results for partners is job number one in terms of day-to-day delivery, having a positive environmental impact is a huge part of our company’s overall mission of solving sizing.
 This manifests itself particularly in the area of reducing returns and thereby making a significant dent in unnecessary emissions and pollution on a truly global level.
 Panel speakers Marci Zaroff, Daniel Silverstein, and Lauren Singer are making their own positive contributions in this area from a range of different perspectives and we look forward to learning from their efforts.

 Hope to See You at One or More Breakout Sessions This Year!

 With the range of great speakers on offer, it’s by no means certain that we’ll get to all of the sessions listed above, but we hope there’s a chance to connect somewhere along the line.
-If you’d like to schedule a few minutes to chat about any of the topics above, or discuss how solving sizing could help your company knock it out of the park in 2017 and beyond, be sure to get in touch!
+If you’d like to schedule a few minutes to chat about any of the topics above on BIG Show, or discuss how solving sizing could help your company knock it out of the park in 2017 and beyond, be sure to get in touch!

 Featured image: Unsplash